-- The surgeon attaches one end of health vein to an area of the heart above the blockage in the artery.
+- The doctor attaches one end of the healthy vein to an area of the heart above the blockage in the artery.
 The other end is attached to an area of the coronary artery below where it is clogged.

-- What is challenging on the beating heart bypass surgery is that, it is difficult to sew on a beating heart.
-The surgeon uses a stabilization device to keep the heart steady and which makes possible working on it.
+- The difficulty with beating heart bypass surgery is that it is difficult to sew on a beating heart.
+To solve this, the surgeon uses a stabilization device to keep the heart steady and make it possible to work on it.

 - Patients will complete their recovery time much earlier than patients who undergo a conventional by-pass surgery.
 Recovery time has been reported to be as short as 3-4 weeks.
 Since the patients are not placed on the heart lung machine, they experience quicker recoveries.

 - Hospitalization time is generally shorter when compared to the traditional by pass. (approximatively 1 week)